-For the self-employed and owners of very small businesses, whose time and energies are devoted to growing the company, data security often falls in priority.
+For the self-employed and owners of small businesses, whose time and energies are devoted to growing the company, data security often falls in priority.

 It shouldn’t.
 Protecting your business and your clients’ financial data is critical to averting the kind of disaster that could tank your business dreams.

-“Fraudsters are stealing as much as $1 billion a year from small and mid-sized businesses in North America and Europe, and the numbers are only going to increase,” says Mike Gross, global risk strategy director with 41st Parameter, a business fraud prevention firm owned by credit reporting giant Experian.
+“Fraudsters are stealing as much as $1 billion a year from small and mid-sized businesses in North America and Europe, and the numbers are only going to increase,” says Mike Gross, director of product innovation for global fraud and identity at credit reporting giant Experian.

 1. Operate with an EIN.

 While a corporation or limited liability company must have a separate employer identification number (EIN) for tax identification purposes, a freelancer or small-business owner may operate as a sole proprietorship under his or her Social Security number, even if the business has employees.

 Just because you can operate a business without an EIN doesn’t mean you should.
 It’s generally a better idea for sole proprietors to use an EIN, which can be obtained easily through the IRS website.
 Keeping business and personal finances separate is a good idea for many reasons, including identity theft prevention.

 “That protects the business owner,” says Paige Hanson, chief identity education lead with the consumer business unit of Symantec.
 “If the business becomes a victim of identity theft, it won’t be tied to your identity.
 If the business identity is stolen, hopefully it won’t trickle down to you personally.”